Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Eligibility for all of the Benefit Programs is based on gross income.

-The current Real Estate Tax rate for 2017 is $.795 per $100 of assessed value.
+The current Real Estate Tax rate for 2020 is $.795 per $100 of assessed value.

 The Personal Property Tax rate is set each year by the Board of Supervisors.
-The 2017 tax rate is $4.00 per $100.00 of assessed value.
+The 2020 tax rate is $4.00 per $100.00 of assessed value.

-Personal Property Tax Relief is at 55% for 2017.
+Personal Property Tax Relief is at 52% for 2020.

 The State Board of Elections has a helpful page on absentee voting, including information for overseas citizens and members of the uniformed services, on the Absentee voting page.

-Our trash contractor observes the following holidays: New Year's Day, Fourth of July, Thanksgiving Day, and Christmas Day.
+Our trash contractor observes at least the following holidays: New Year's Day, Fourth of July, Thanksgiving Day, and Christmas Day.
 Collections that fall on these holidays will be delayed by one day and each collection day that follows the holiday will be delayed by one day (for example, if the holiday is on a Tuesday, Tuesday's collections will be on Wednesday, Wednesday's will be on Thursday, etc.).
 All other holidays will have regular collection.